alexowen34/TextAnalyser/README.md

 Known improvements required:

 - Code refactoring.
 The class which builds and handles the logic of the GUI (GUI.java) calls many visibility and disable methods on most GUI components (i.e. buttons, text boxes, labels etc.).
-This results in the class containing almost 1,000 lines of code.
+This results in the GUI.java class containing around 1,000 lines of code.
 This could be refactored to make the code more maintainable.